 Plus, engine oil gets very hot (around 230-260°F or 110-127°C), and you probably don’t want to get burned.

 Alternatively, if you’re worried about the temperature difference.
 Switch your engine off, grab the canister of oil you want to add, and leave it under the bonnet on top of the engine cover to warm for a few minutes to take the cold edge off it.

 How Does Engine Temperature Affect Oil?

-Conversely, when the engine has been sitting for some time, the oil will be thicker.
-Oil will expand and contract, but synthetic oils are more likely to do this than conventional oil.
+Conversely, if the engine has been idle for a while, the oil will become more viscous.
+It’s important to note that oil undergoes expansion and contraction, but synthetic oils are more likely to do this than conventional oil.

 What Happens If You Add Oil to a Hot Engine?

 As mentioned previously, topping off the oil when you have a hot engine is sometimes necessary.
 You should be fine, just try not to spill any oil on the engine parts.